 How do you handle the sweet stuff in your house?

 Need help with getting your child to Try New Food?
-Check out my e-book that takes you step-by-step through the process of helping your child try new food, whether he is a new eater, picky eater, or extremely picky eater.
+Check out my workbook, Try New Food.
+It takes you step-by-step through the process of helping your child try new food, no matter how picky he is.

 Do you Love The Nourished Child?
 Then LIKE The Nourished Child on Facebook (and then add it to your news feed) to get recent posts and other trending topics delivered to you!
 You can also join over 11,000 @PediRD Twitter fans too!
 And if you’re looking for a one-stop nutrition bible, get Fearless Feeding on your book shelf!